What Are Some Common Auto Transport & Car Shipping Scams?

 What Are Some Car Shipping Scams I Should Look Out For?

 Car shipping scams aren’t something new!
 The internet has become an instant method for a fraudulent shipping company to cash in on unsuspecting individuals.
-For instance, some auto transport companies add consultation fees, processing fees, or paperwork fees to the contract without informing you.
+For instance, some auto transport companies add consultation, processing, or paperwork fees to the contract without informing you.
 Other current car shipping scams are:

 - Changing the final price of car shipping services AFTER you’ve signed a contract